 Water turbines are turbomachines which convert water energy into mechanical energy.
 Mostly, they are used for driving generators for power generation purposes.
-The Kaplan turbine is a reaction turbine with an axial through flow.
+The propeller type turbine is a reaction turbine with an axial through flow.
 It has a high specific speed and is suitable for large water flows and small to medium heads.
-Therefore, the Kaplan turbine is used as a “classic” water turbine in run-of-the-river power plants.
+Therefore, the propeller type turbine is used as a “classic” water turbine in run-of-the-river power plants.

 The speed is captured by means of an inductive, non-contact position sensor at the turbine shaft.
 For determining the turbine power, the eddy current brake is equipped with a force sensor for torque measurement.
 The pressures at the inlet and outlet of the turbine, the temperature and the flow rate are recorded with sensors.
 The recorded measured values are displayed digitally and processed further in a PC.
 The PC is used to calculate the power output data of the examined turbine and to represent them in characteristic curves.